 Sovereignty Day in Iceland

 Observed annually in Iceland, Sovereignty Day is a holiday that falls on December 1st.
-Although June 17th is the day on which most Icelanders celebrate their country’s independence, this holiday is also one that’s also worth discussing.
+Although June 17th is the day on which most Icelanders celebrate their country’s independence, this holiday is also one that’s worth discussing.

-The History Of Sovereignty Day In Iceland
+The History of Sovereignty Day in Iceland

 Interesting Facts About Iceland